aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/shapecollection/add_audio_frame_embedded/_index.md

 ## add_audio_frame_embedded {#float-float-float-float-iaudio}
 Adds a new audio frame with embedded audio file to the end of a collection.
-            Embedded audio file can be a WAV only.
-            It adds new audio into Presentation.Audios list.
+            It uses audio file from Presentation.Audios list.

 ### Returns